IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: The IRIS Benchmark

 \textbf{Multi-body dynamics} introduces three novel interaction scenarios. \emph{Important modeling caveat:} contact between bodies is modeled via a continuously active coupling coefficient $\kappa_{ij}$ rather than through physically rigorous impact mechanics.
 This deliberate simplification ensures compatibility with existing latent-space estimation pipelines~\cite{hofherr2023neural, jaques2019physics, garcia2025learning}, which require smooth, differentiable dynamics.
 The recovered $\kappa_{ij}$ represents effective interaction strength rather than a physically grounded contact coefficient.

-\begin{enumerate} \item \emph{Hitting cones}: a ball launched toward a 5-4-3-2-1 pyramid of 15 cones (bottom two rows blue, top three rows red), testing recovery of contact-force and damping parameters from multi-object collision dynamics. \item \emph{Two moving pendulums}: two pendulums released simultaneously from the same initial angle $\theta_0$, colliding at the bottom.
+\begin{enumerate} \item \emph{Hitting cones}: a ball launched toward a 5-4-3-2-1 pyramid of 15 cones, testing recovery of contact-force and damping parameters from multi-object collision dynamics. \item \emph{Two moving pendulums}: two pendulums released simultaneously from the same initial angle $\theta_0$, colliding at the bottom.
 Three initial angles ($20^\circ$, $45^\circ$, $90^\circ$) vary the collision energy.
 The coupled system is governed by

 where $L_i$\,[m] is rope length, $\zeta_i$\,[s$^{-1}$] is damping, and $\kappa_{ij}$\,[s$^{-2}$] is the coupling coefficient. \item \emph{One static, one moving pendulum}: one pendulum hangs at rest while a second is released from the left, strikes the stationary pendulum, and both come to rest through repeated collisions.
 Three release angles ($20^\circ$, $45^\circ$, $90^\circ$) test sensitivity to initial energy and interaction asymmetry. \end{enumerate}